-The following sections contain information on the risk of malaria, what vaccines are recommended and other important issues you may face.
+Don't be a statistic, carry on reading as the following sections contain information on the risk of malaria in the Philippines, what vaccines are recommended and other important issues you may face!

 The Philippines is split up into three regions, which are Luzon, Visayas and Mindanao and all of these areas are considered low risk.
 However, in the cities and islands of Boracay, Bohol, Catanduanes, Cebu and Leyte there is no risk of Malaria.